-- Assume in the event of an accident, basic first aid treatment will be given to their pupil by a first aider. - Be informed of any head injury/serious incident and the treatment given. - Inform the school of any specific medical needs, asthma, allergies or any specific requirements. - Ensure any medication is in date and given to a member of staff e.g. epi-pens/asthma inhaler. - Complete the 'Parental Agreement to Administer Prescription and Non Prescription of Medicine' form.
+- Assume in the event of an accident, basic first aid treatment will be given to their pupil by a first aider. - Be informed of any head injury/serious incident and the treatment given. - Inform the school of any specific medical needs, asthma, allergies or any specific requirements. - Ensure any medication is in date and given to a member of staff e.g., epi-pens/asthma inhaler. - Complete the 'Parental Agreement to Administer Prescription and Non-Prescription of Medicine' form before medicine can be administered.